cn04/insanity/README.md

 * Can be accelerated using CUDA or OpenCL.

 ##Portable
-* Can run on any computing platform.
+* Can run on any computing platform:
  * Traditional CPUs
  * NVIDIA GPUs using CUDA
  * Other processing units using OpenCL